 So you wanna know what Windows Store apps are installed to a computer?
 Microsoft’s new method of software distribution has been a pain point for software inventory, but thankfully we’ve found a method to help gather what apps are installed to a computer and today we’ll talk about how to inventory Windows Store Apps.

-To start scanning for this information you’ll need to create a WMI scanner (will require an Enterprise license, grab trial here if you haven’t already).
+To start scanning for this information you’ll need to create a WMI scanner (will require an Enterprise license, register for a free trial here if you haven’t already).
 From PDQ Inventory navigate to Options > Scan Profiles > New.
 Once the New Scan Profile window appears, give it a name and, optionally, a trigger.

 Once the name (and trigger) have been set click Add > WMI.
 Here we’ll also set a name for the WMI scanner and set the WQL query.

 Leave the namespace to ROOT\CIMV2.
 The WQL query is SELECT * FROM Win32_InstalledStoreProgram.
 Once that is done, close and save all the open windows and you’ll have a brand new scanner to run; and what else would you do with it now but scan?

 Once your first scan is done we can look at some data.
 You could find that if you run the scanner on every computer that some may return “WMI invalid class;” not to worry, as this WMI class will only work on Windows 8 and later.

 Now that the first scan has been run, open a Windows 8, 8.1, or Windows 10 computer and navigate to the WMI section and select the name of the WMI scanner you had just created to see all the wonderful data!